cedar-book/BTS-Core-work/notes/docPlan-items.rst

 * create an index page (different groups and sorts)
 * add contents to Tutorials and FAQs

-* Multi-sig UI - How to use?
+* Multi-sig UI - How to set and use?
 * directory structures and files after the installation (node/wallet)

   - (i.e., datadir... )